magento/devdocs/guides/v2.1/cloud/integrations/github-integration.md

 This integration enables you to:

-*	Create a new environment when you create a branch or opening a pull request on GitHub.
+-  Create a new environment when you create a branch
-*	Rebuild the environment when you push new code to GitHub.
+-  Redeploy the environment when you merge a pull request
-*	Delete the environment when you merge a pull request.
+-  Delete the environment when you delete the branch

 You must obtain a GitHub token and a webhook to continue the process.

 ## Generate a GitHub token
 You must be a member of a group with write-access to the GitHub repository, so that you can _push_ to the repository.
-See [](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/){:target="\_blank"}.
+See [GitHub: Create](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/){:target="\_blank"}.

 ## Enable the GitHub integration
 This section discusses how to enable the GitHub integration.

 {% include cloud/cli-get-started.md %}